 5. Preheat oven to 350°F. Line 2-3 large baking sheets with parchment paper and place them to the side.
 Trust me, you will need the parchment paper because you’ll end up with at least 20 cookies.

 6. Roll cookie dough into balls, about 1.5 Tablespoons of dough per cookie.
-Make sure you space the cookie doughball at least 3 inches apart.
+Make sure you space the cookie dough ball at least 3 inches apart.
 This cookie scoop happens to be my favorite one to use when baking cookies.
 Bake each batch for 12-13 minutes until lightly browned on the sides.
 The centers will look very soft and that’s a great sign.

 7. Remove from the oven.
-Allow the cookies to cool off for at least 5-7 mins before transferring to the wire rack.
+Allow the cookies to cool off for at least 5-7 mins before transferring them to the wire rack.

 8. MAKING THE ICING: In a small saucepan over low heat, melt the butter and maple syrup together, whisking occasionally.
-Once the butter has melted, remove from heat and whisk in the sifted confectioners’ sugar.
+Once the butter has melted, remove it from the heat and whisk in the sifted confectioners’ sugar.
 The icing really takes no more than 10 minutes to set, and as long as the cookies are cooled, taste and enjoy.

 Obviously, these cookies passed the test and I enjoyed the Maple aroma these cookies created in my house.

-I fell hard for these cookies and so, these will be a repeat for sure in my household for parties, dinners, holidays and more.
+I fell hard for these cookies and so, these will be a repeat for sure in my household for parties, dinners, holidays, and more.

 One piece of advice I will leave with you is to set your measured ingredients to the side so that you’re organized.